 where the factor 2 takes into account the $e^{\pm}$ pair. $\mathcal{P}_{\rm syn}$ is the standard power of synchrotron emission, which calculation can be found in Ref.~\cite{McDaniel:2017ppt}.
 The integration radius in this work is $3'$, which is the FWHM of the FAST central beam (Beam 01)~\cite{2020RAA....20...64J}.

-With these assumptions, we show the expected radio emissions from Coma Berenices with DM parameters favored by the GCE, as listed in Tab.~\ref{GCE best-fitting values}, in Fig.~\ref{fig:bestfit_flux}.
-Taking the bandwidth, $\Delta B$, as 500 MHz, and the integration time, $\tau$, as 1 minutes, we can estimate the expected RMS of the FAST observation, via
+With these assumptions, we show the expected radio emissions from Coma Berenices with DM parameters favored by the GCE (Table~\ref{GCE best-fitting values}), in Fig.~\ref{fig:bestfit_flux}.
+Taking the bandwidth, $\Delta B=500\,{\rm MHz}$, and the integration time, $\tau=1\,{\rm min}$, we can estimate the expected RMS of the FAST observation, via

-where $T_{\rm sys}$ is about 24 K \cite{2020RAA....20...64J}.
-We also show the band coverage and RMS of the FAST in Fig.~\ref{fig:bestfit_flux}, and the FAST is powerful to probe the associated radio signal of the GCE, especially for the $\mu^+\mu^-$ channel.
+where $T_{\rm sys}=24\,{\rm K}$~\cite{2020RAA....20...64J}.
+We also show the band coverage and RMS of the FAST in Fig.~\ref{fig:bestfit_flux}.
+One can see that FAST RMS noise is lower than the associated radio signal of the GCE, especially for the $\mu^+\mu^-$ channel.